 Following the path beyond, we walked across the adjacent campus lawn to what looked like stones erected in a circle.

-“I had thought it must be some memorial,” I said, “but when I tried to research what it was, nothing would come up.”
+“I had thought it must be some kind of memorial,” I said, “but when I tried to research what it was, nothing would come up.”

 “Sometimes, things don’t make it into history books on purpose,” she hung her head, and sighed, "especially when it comes to my people.”

 “Hmm.
-The land here, the campus seemeels so different than right next door,” I said.
+The land here, the campus seems so different than right next door,” I said.

 “How so?”

-“Well, I can feel the hate and trauma on the land.”
+“Well, I can sense the hate and trauma on the land.”

 “This marks the 50th anniversary of the Orangeburg Massacre,” she paused.
 “That horrible night happened in 1988.
 I was living on campus here, as a student, in the dorms.
 I got my degree in psychology here.
 Most of my family did as well.”

-We walked up to the memorial stones in a circle, each bearing the engraved face of a student who fell dead from a gun fired by police.
-I was impressed to put my hand on the center stone and read it, and then we walked around the circle to the other stones representing those fallen.
-I explained to her how land can hold trauma and how she can release the trauma from the land.
-I also saw a scroll with a list of grievances on it that needed to be taken care of in the courts.
+We walked up to the memorial stones in a circle, each bearing the engraved face of a student who fell dead from a gun fired by the police.
+I was impressed to put my hand on the center stone and read it, and then we walked around the circle to the other stones representing each lost life.
+I explained to her how land can hold trauma and how she could release the trauma from the land.
+I also saw a scroll with a list of grievances on it that needed to be taken care of in the courts of Heaven.

 “There were three students murdered in cold blood, and many others injured, as police officers shot into a crowd of peaceful, student protestors.”
 We touched each face on the stones as we walked around the circle.

 “This one was my roommate’s boyfriend.
-I had been in my room studying when I heard the shots ring out, followed by the blood curling screams of the students filling the air.”
+I had been in my room studying when I heard the shots ring out, followed by the blood curdling screams of the students filling the air.”

-“After graduating, I remained a counselor on campus for years.
-It has always seemed like the campus was under some kind of judgment still.
+“After graduating, I remained on campus as a counselor for years.
+It has always seemed like the campus was still under some kind of judgment.
 The heaviness has never fully left.
 The administration is mainly into politics and power struggles, lots of icky stuff.”

 I took her hand in mine and squeezed.
 “I’m so sorry.”

-“I often come back here to pray, but it feels like something is still incomplete.
+“I often come back here to pray, but it seems like something is still incomplete.
 Maybe one day you will be led to pray here too.”
 She smiled weakly.

-“Maybe I will, but the land here is holding trauma, and you can release that off it, because you walk in authority here.
+“Maybe I will, but the land here is holding trauma, and because you walk in authority here, you can release that off of it.
 I also see in the Spirit, a scroll with a list of grievances on it that needs to be taken care of in the courts of the Lord.
 Maybe we can pray into that at another time, but for now, I want to bless you.”

 “Yes, you are right.
 There are many.
 Many grievances that my people have held in their hearts.
 What happened here was never fully dealt with, never released.
-It has remained like a dagger in the hearts of the administration, and that has translated into what has felt like a dark cloud over the entire campus all these years.”
+It has remained like a dagger in the hearts of the administration, and that has translated into what has felt like a dark cloud over the entire campus all of these years.”
 Tears filled her eyes, “Yes, perhaps the time will come for us to return here and pray together for this to be lifted.”